trapexit/mergerfs/README.md

 **NOTE:** the globbing is done at mount or xattr update time (see below).
 If a new directory is added matching the glob after the fact it will not be automatically included.

 **NOTE:** for mounting via **fstab** to work you must have **mount.fuse** installed.
 For Ubuntu/Debian it is included in the **fuse** package.

+### readfailover

+One usecase of mergerfs is to create a union of mirrored files as a means to provide reliability.
+Often with networked filesysems such as NFS, sshfs, or rclone.
+This feature helps with situations where the device or mount of the file currently in use fails.
+If `read` returns `EIO` or `ENOTCONN` mergerfs will cycle through branches searching for the same relative path.
+It will `open` and attempt a `read`.
+Should that succeed the file will be used going forward.
+Otherwise the original error will be returned.
+Sometimes when an error occurs the `read` will still succeed but be a "short read."
+In those cases the kernel will issue a `fstat` to find out the length of the file.
+As a result this feature also performs a similar search and replacement behavior should `fstat` fail with the same errors.

 ### inodecalc